Learn what a slipped disc feels like and what your next steps are if you have one.

 Slipped disc symptoms

-You may not have any symptoms of a slipped disc.
-If you do, pinpointing the location of your pain may help determine where you have a slipped disc.
+You may not have any symptoms if you have a herniated disc.
+If you do, pinpointing the location of your pain may help determine where you have one.
 You may feel pain, numbness and tingling in different areas of your body.
-It depends on which of the three spinal regions the slipped disc is located in.
+It depends on which of the three spinal regions it is located in.

 If you have pain after walking short distances, you may have a lumbar-region slipped disc.
-A slipped disc in your lower back (lumbar region) causes symptoms like:
+A herniated disc in your lower back (lumbar region) causes symptoms like:

 - Foot pain: A slipped disc in your lower back can push on your sciatic nerve.
 This causes shooting pain through your leg to your toes.

-Neck and upper back pain are often due to a slipped disc.
+Neck and upper back pain are often due to a herniated disc.
 A slipped disc in your upper back (cervical region) causes symptoms like:

-- Numb hands: A slipped disc in your neck area may press on nerves that affect the feeling in your fingers.
+- Numb hands: A slipped disc in the area of your neck may press on nerves that affect the feeling in your fingers.

-- Shoulder and arm problems: A cervical slipped disc can cause multiple symptoms in your shoulders or arms, such as weakness, numbness and tingling.
+- Shoulder and arm problems: A cervical herniated disc can cause multiple symptoms in your shoulders or arms, such as weakness, numbness and tingling.

-- Pain when laughing: If you have a slipped disc in your middle back, laughing causes your core muscles to tweak your back’s nerves.
+- Pain when laughing: If you have a herniated disc in your middle back, laughing causes your core muscles to tweak your back’s nerves.

 - Leg problems: A thoracic slipped disc causes multiple symptoms in your legs, such as sensitivity, weakness, numbness and tingling.

 It’s possible you have a bulging disc.
-But, if these symptoms don’t go away within six weeks, it’s time to see a doctor.
+But, if these symptoms don’t go away within six weeks, it’s time to see a health care provider.

 Slipped disc diagnosis